richard-lyman/amotoen/README.markdown

     cd amotoen

-Third, start a Clojure repl with the Amotoen jar that we checked out:
+Third, start a Clojure repl with the Amotoen jar that we cloned:

     lein repl